sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

 >[!NOTE]
 >
-Microsoft refers to the Trusted Computing Group’s “TPM.Next” term as “TPM 2.0”
+Microsoft refers to the Trusted Computing Group's "TPM.Next" term as "TPM 2.0"